osquery/osquery/docs/wiki/installation/custom-packages.md

 $ make packages
 ```

-OS X deployment is a bit more complicated and customizable compared to Linux.
+The macOS deployment is a bit more complicated and customizable compared to Linux.
 We include some help and guidance for a more esoteric script `make_osx_package.sh`:

 ```sh
 $ ./tools/deployment/make_osx_package.sh -h
 ```

-This tool will build an OS X package with:
+This tool will build an OS X/macOS package with:

 - the **osqueryi** and **osqueryd** binaries
 - the [LaunchDaemon](https://github.com/facebook/osquery/blob/master/tools/deployment/com.facebook.osqueryd.plist) that is responsible for osqueryd